wasmvision/wasmvision-site/content/_index.md

 {{% /blocks/feature %}}

 {{% blocks/feature icon="fa fa-film" title="Output" url="docs/concepts/output" %}}
-    Output results to a stream or video file
+    Output results to a stream,
+	video file, or data store
 {{% /blocks/feature %}}
 {{< /blocks/section >}}

 {{% blocks/lead color="secondary" %}}

 Use the built-in processors for face detection, edge detection, and other common tasks.

-You can also create your own processors using Go, Rust, or the C programming language.
+You can also create your own processors using Go, Rust, and C programming languages.

 Ready to get started?
 [Click here](getting-started).